Website maintenance

 Yes.
 A National Trust for Scotland membership opens up a whole world of heritage for members to explore.
 We have reciprocal membership agreements with similar organisations around the globe, granting Trust members free or concessionary entry.

-Learn more about what you can explore with your membership.
+Learn more about where you can explore with your membership.

 If you’re visiting a reciprocal organisation, it’s recommended that you bring both members’ membership cards if you have a joint or family membership.
 Without both cards you may either be charged or refused entry.